United States (Colorado)

 AMP wants to amplify the message that recycling is healthier than many might believe, and technology is only making it more so.
 “It’s an exciting time for the industry, and hopefully people continue to feel it’s worthwhile to do their part to recycle right.
 Recycling is a key part of the waste/materials management ecosystem, but it’s not a singular solution to big problems like climate change.”

-Matanya adds that a recent article in The Atlantic puts it pretty well: “people should keep their enthusiasm for recycling alive and active – but they shouldn’t stop there.”
+Matanya adds that an article in The Atlantic puts it pretty well: “people should keep their enthusiasm for recycling alive and active – but they shouldn’t stop there.”
 In other words, make sure you prioritise reducing and reusing as well as recycling.

 AtlasAction: Learn more about how AMP Robotics are reimagining recycling here.